 “Gosh, that sounds awful.”

 Billy cringed animatedly.
-Having Jack, Arthur, and Harry as older brothers, Rosie imagined he had felt those stings before.
-But on another hand, Rosie had seen Billy fill pillowcases with books with the intention of chucking it at his brothers.
+Having three older brothers, Rosie imagined he had felt those stings before.
+But on another hand, Rosie had seen Billy fill pillowcases with books with the intention of chucking it at his younger siblings; even his sisters.

-Billy smiled a little.
+Billy smiled.
 He asked around a mouthful of sandwich, “What started the fire?
-Or is that a silly question?”
+Is that a silly question?”

 “It wasn’t Jack or Arthur’s, was it?”

-“Sure.”
-Billy licked strawberry jam off his finger; the sandwich was history.
+He broke the comfortable silence.
 “Say, you gonna start working at your place now?”

 Rosie puffed.
 “Jack ‘n’ Arthur said the same thing.”

 “That’s different.
-He was a match at bakin’.
+Bakin’ is his match.
 My cakes are real crummy.”

 “Well.
 Maybe.
-But I’m sure there’s something else you can do ‘round the bakery.”
+But I’m sure there’s something else you can do ‘round there.”

-“Work the counter,” said Rosie.
+“Work the counter,” she said.
 “Do Momma’s taxes.
-And put out fires.”
+And put out fires that I caused.”

-Billy snickered.
+He snickered.
 “Only if you want to.
 Maybe you can, I dunno, ice cupcakes or other.
-Jack says it ain’t that hard.”
+Jack says it ain’t – isn’t hard.”

 “Jack’s frosting jobs are awful, that’s why.”
-Rosie rattled the ice in her glass.
+She rattled the ice in her glass.
+It was the one with the chips all along the bottom from constant drops.

 “Speaking of,” Billy said in a more easygoing tone, “my pop says Jack and Arthur oughta find another job.
 ‘Cause of money.”

 Rosie sighed, tapping her glass with an overgrown fingernail.
-The ice was starting to melt.
+She was expecting it.
 “Momma ain’t gonna like that.”

 “I reckoned.
-But hey, once they’ve got enough dough, maybe they’ll come back to the bakery.
+But hey, once they’ve got enough, maybe they’ll come back to the bakery.
 And when I’m old enough, I’ll come, too.”

 “You can come whenever you want.
 Momma don’t care.”

-Rosie’s next words went unfinished: a toddler, clad in yellow pajamas, crawled out of the hallway.
-Little Beverly.
+Rosie’s next words went unfinished.
+A toddler clad in yellow pajamas crawled out of the dim hallway: Little Beverly.
 She had the same plump cheeks and soft olive skin as her sisters, and she was as itty-bitty as her mother.
 At the suddenness of her appearance, Rosie couldn’t help but laugh.

-“I’m sorry, Rosie dear,” said Mrs. Fuji, struggling with the squirming girl.
+“I’m sorry, Rosie dear.”
+She struggled with the squirming girl.
 “I can’t seem to control her.”
 She glanced at the kitchen clock.
 “It’s getting to be late.
 When should you be heading home?”

 The translation of Mrs. Fuji’s words was, “It’s seven-thirty, and I don’t want to get in trouble with your momma.”
-Rosie, abiding by tradition, had spent the entire day talking to, and eating with Billy.
-She had spent some time with his other siblings, but most of them had more interesting goings-ons on the weekend than Rosie and Billy did.
+Rosie, abiding by birthday tradition, had spent the entire day talking and eating with Billy.
+She had spent some time with his other siblings, but most of them had more interesting goings-ons for the weekend than Rosie and Billy did.

 Billy retrieved a gift wrapped in fresh Christmas paper and headed outside with Rosie.
 After all these years, she still heavily envied the Fujis having their very own backyard.
-Mrs. Fuji even had a vegetable garden.
+Mrs. Fuji even had a vegetable garden, to which she was very attached.
+Rosie had once gone to the market with her, helping sell her plump potatoes for a plumper price.

 The pair took up their bicycles from the shed around back and set off.
 Into town again, it was eleven blocks to John’s Baked Goods.
-They climbed off on the corner of Fair Anne Avenue and Church Street, every nook and cranny in the asphalt vividly exposed in the light pooling from the bakery windows.
+They climbed off on the corner of North Dearborn Street and St. Louis Street.
+Every nook and cranny in the asphalt popped off the pavement in the light pooling from the bakery windows.

 Billy handed her the gift.
 It was small, hard, and rectangular: it felt much like a book.
 On the red-and-green surface read happy birthday, Rosie! in crooked script.